Farewell Messages for a Colleague That's Leaving the Company

 - I’ll miss you and think of you.
 Thank you for the good times and sweet memories that we shared together.

 - I've really enjoyed working with you.
-Good luck at your new job.
+Good luck with your new job.

 - We wish you boundless success wherever you go!